laictype/Cyrulik_Open/README.md

-Warsaw Types presents:
+# Cyrulik Open Typeface
+## Designed by Maciej Połczyński

+Created as a part of [Warsaw Types](https://kroje.org) project.
+Re-Released by [Laïc:Type](https://laic.pl) under SIL Open Font License [(OFL V. 1.1)](https://scripts.sil.org/cms/scripts/page.php?site_id=nrsi&id=ofl) to be developed (20.05.2021)

-### Cyrulik
+### Description

-“Cyrulik” is inspired by technical stencil lettering found on electrical and mechanical devices in Warsaw, and a prewar headline display font “Cyklop” used in a newspaper called “Cyrulik Warszawski”.
-The font design combines a strong and sturdy form with delicate and modern details, reflecting the contemporary character of Warsaw.
-Cyrulik comes in 4 distinct styles:
+Cyrulik is Polish for a barber but also a person that would run small surgeries, pull out teeths and fix broken bones.
+A folk hair-dresser and medic.
+Cyrulik was inspired by technical stencil lettering found on electrical and mechanical boxes in Warsaw, a pre-war headline display font “Cyklop” as well as "Cyrylik Warszawski" newspaper used in a newspaper called “Cyrulik Warszawski” (A satirical interwar newspaper run weekly).
+The typeface combines a strong, technical feeling (Cyrulik Sharp) with a soft, brush like details (Cyrulik Rounded) and finally the independent, street based stencil style (Cyrulik Stencil) – reflecting the contemporary character of Warsaw.

+Available styles:
 - Cyrulik Sharp
 - Cyrulik Sharp Bold
 - Cyrulik Rounded